-The results, if approved by the Board of the CPAAOB, is conveyed to the audit firm through the head of the CPA Examination Division vi.
-Inspection monitor system b.
-State of implementation of inspections i.
-Recent conduct of inspections
+The results, if approved by the Board of the CPAAOB, is conveyed to the audit firm through the head of the CPA Examination Division.

+vi.
+Inspection monitor system

 The CPAAOB accepts opinions from audit firms about inspectors' inspection methods and so forth to grasp the CPAAOB's inspections and help ensure that they are conducted properly and efficiently.